skrantzman/DNN_Tailwind/docs/DevDependencies.md

 ### gulp-autoprefixer

-Forget about making sure you add the -webkit- prefix.
+Forget about making sure you add -webkit- and other prefixes.
 This plugin automatically adds all the prefixes necessary for all the major browsers and versions.

 ### gulp-clean